Cley and Salthouse Marshes

 In 2012, an appeal helped us to purchase a further 57 hectares, linking the two NWT reserves at Cley and Salthouse together to create a single coastal reserve of more than 300 hectares.
 Today, Cley and Salthouse Marshes attract more than 110,000 human visitors each year.
 The six hides (four of which are accessible via boardwalks) give fantastic views across pools and scrapes that are specially managed to attract breeding and passage birds.

-Of the many birds found at Cley and Salthouse marshes, the spectacular spoonbill with its long spatula-like bill, is one of the most popular sights.
-After an absence of more than 300 years, the spoonbill started breeding in the UK again in 2010.
+Of the many birds found at Cley and Salthouse Marshes, the spectacular spoonbill with its long spatula-like bill, is one of the most popular sights.
+After an absence of more than 300 years, the spoonbill started breeding regularly in the UK again in 2010.
 Birds from a nearby colony frequently visit Cley's pools to feed.

 Our award-winning visitor centre features interactive interpretation, exhibitions, and a well-stocked gift and bookshop.
 The Simon Aspinall Wildlife Education Centre provides popular events, workshops, performances, guided walks, and seasonal festivals.
 There is also a large café which serves tasty local produce and offers panoramic views over the marshes and coastline.